 If you’re short on floor space, you’ll need to consider the vertical plane.
 You can place shelves all the way up to the ceiling and fit quite a lot of stuff on there.
 Shelves don’t need to be wide to work.
 You can even use spice racks to fit pill bottles, perfume bottles and other small things tidy and off the sink.
 You can even use the space on top of your toilet or bath for putting up shelving.
 Basically – unless it’s physically in your way when you’re standing up, any wall space can be used for putting up a cabinet or a shelf.

-3 Use hooks
+3 Use Hooks

 Many things in your bathroom can be hung by themselves, or put on things such as a shower tidy that can then be put up on a hook.

-4 Maximise function
+4 Maximize function

 Instead of a standard mirror, use a mirrored cabinet to store smaller items.
-You can even make a larger cabinet out of a full length mirror and hide shelves inside for larger items.
+You can even make a larger cabinet out of a full-length mirror and hide shelves inside for larger items.
 The cabinet does not need to be particularly deep, as most bathroom items are pretty flat.

 5 Towel storage solutions